 A total knee replacement is a surgical procedure whereby the diseased knee joint is replaced with artificial material.
 The knee is a hinge joint which provides motion at the point where the thigh meets the lower leg.
-The thigh bone (or femur) abuts the large bone of the lower leg … Read the Rest
+The thigh bone (or femur) abuts the large bone of the lower leg (tibia) at the knee joint.
+During a total knee replacement, … Read the Rest

 Published on Mar 9, 2016

 Liberty Hospital’s newest technology, MAKOplasty® is discusses.
 Patients share their experience with their surgery.
 This major advancement in joint replacement allows surgeons to perform partial knee and hip replacements using robotic arm technology.
-With this new technology, orthopaedists are able to create a customized surgery … Read the Rest
+With this new technology, orthopaedists are able to create a customized surgery plan for each patient, target only the damaged tissue and … Read the Rest

 Published on Aug 27, 2015

 Ruth’s new knee is taking her places!
 Ruth at first thought she was too young for a total knee replacement.
-Watch as she describes all she is able to do after finally electing to have the surgery at Franciscan St. Francis Health’s Center for Hip … Read the Rest
+Watch as she describes all she is able to do after finally electing to have the surgery at Franciscan St. Francis Health’s Center for Hip & Knee Surgery.

 Uploaded on Nov 4, 2010

 More rapid return of knee function.
 Patients who undergo this procedure seem to get muscle strength and control back more quickly than patients who have had traditional total knee replacement.
-This is because the quadriceps muscle and tendon are not divided in the course of … Read the Rest
+This is because the quadriceps muscle and tendon are not divided in the course of the surgical exposure like in traditional knee replacement, and the … Read the Rest

 Uploaded on Nov 4, 2010